lindathielke/lindathielke.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: ""
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my webpage.
-It is currently under development.
+Welcome!
+My website is new and currently under development.
 Stay tuned for more information.